10 OUTINGS WITH THE KIDS IN WARRNAMBOOLby Silke

 Explore the houses together as a family, go on a treasure hunt, feed the ducks, have some scones in the tea rooms, climb on top of the lighthouse, look at the cannons, explore the salvaged goods in the museum gallery.

 In the evening, make sure you also attend Shipwrecked! the light, laser and sound show which tells the story of a doomed clipper bound for Melbourne which never made it to its final destination.
-A highly recommended experience, you can read all about it here.
+A highly recommended experience.

 Make sure you also pack your swimmers and some towels, as the beaches along the way are offering wonderful opportunities for an invigorating swim.